 There is a reason why so many people come to volunteer in South Africa and why this incredible country is consistently rated one of the top travel destinations in the world.
 Make that several reasons.
 Where else can you watch the sunrise from the top of a mountain, catch a wave in the ocean and spot an elephant roaming at dusk all in the same day?
-President Nelson Mandela proclaimed this country as the ‘Rainbow Nation’ – a country as diverse and colorful as it is exciting and adventurous.
+President Nelson Mandela proclaimed this country as the ‘Rainbow Nation’ – a country as diverse and colourful as it is exciting and adventurous.

 What Is It Like Volunteering in South Africa?

-But, there’s a lot more to experience as a volunteer in South Africa than simply the tourist attractions.
+But there is a lot more to experience as a volunteer in South Africa than simply the tourist attractions.

 South African Culture